Analogue's latest retro dream is an all-in-one TurboGrafx console

 Analogue has slowly been working its way through the '80s and '90s video game vault, recreating classic console after classic console.
 After starting with various pieces of Neo-Geo hardware, the company then remade the NES (twice), SNES and Genesis.
 More recently, it's turned to handhelds with the Pocket, an all-in-one system that, with adapters, can play the vast majority of handheld game cartridges.
 The Pocket has been pushed back to May 2021 due to the pandemic affecting manufacturing, but despite that the company is today announcing its latest console, the Analogue Duo.
 The Duo focuses entirely on NEC's home console hardware, offering compatibility with every TurboGrafx-16/PC Engine game produced.

 The TurboGrafx-16, known as PC Engine in Japan, was an NES and later SNES competitor that saw success in Japan, but didn't make a huge impact elsewhere, typically trailing well behind Nintendo and Sega's machines of the era.
 The upshot of this relative obscurity is that it's a console with a library of hundreds of games that most people haven't played.
-(Konami recently made a mini version of the original TurboGrafx, but, once again, the pandemic has meant stock is hit-and-miss and in some regions basically non-existant.)
+(Konami recently made a mini version of the original TurboGrafx, but, once again, the pandemic has meant stock is hit-and-miss and in some regions basically non-existent.)

 TurboGrafx and PC Engine games originally came on cartridges called HuCards (A.K.A.
 TurboChips), but a Sega CD-like add-on was produced to support games on disc.
 The Duo can read any media produced for original TurboGrafx systems, including those that require the Arcade RAM add-on, as well as the few titles that took advantage of the more-powerful hardware in the "SuperGrafx" console, which flopped in Japan and didn't see a US release.